-Is bullying in the workplace illegal?
+Is Bullying in the Workplace Illegal?

-It also includes provisions that allow affected employees to:
+The Healthy Workplace Bill includes provisions that allow affected employees to:

-- Pursue legal recourse for health harming cruelty at work.
+- Pursue legal recourse for health-harming cruelty at work

-- Sue the bully as an individual.
+- Sue the perpetrator as an individual

-- Seek reparations for lost wages and benefits.
+- Seek reparations for lost wages and benefits

-- Compel employers to prevent and correct future instances.
+- Compel employers to prevent and correct future instances

 Its provisions also protect employers from frivolous complaints and litigations by:

-- Giving employers the ability to discipline offenders.
+- Giving employers the ability to discipline offenders

-- Mandating that plaintiffs use private attorneys.
+- Mandating that plaintiffs use private attorneys

-- Filling loopholes in current state and federal civil rights protections.
+- Filling loopholes in current state and federal civil rights protections

-Finally, the Healthy Workplace Bill does not:
+The Healthy Workplace Bill does not: